SecureDrop Workstation Release Management

 6. Move tag file with signature appended back to the release environment.

-9. Verify the tag: git tag -v VERSION.
+9. Verify the tag’s signature: git tag -v VERSION.

 10. Push the tag to the shared remote: git push origin VERSION.